Comprehensive Memory Center Recognized for Alzheimer’s Patient Care

 Contrary to what most people may think, Alzheimer’s is not a normal part of aging, but it is a cause of death.
 It is the 6th leading cause of death in this country.
 Experts say getting diagnosed early is key to manage this disease.
-That’s why the Cognitive Disorders Center was recently recognized by the Texas Health and Human Services commission for their work with Alzheimer’s patients.
+That’s why UT Health Austin’s Comprehensive Memory Center was recently recognized by the Texas Health and Human Services commission for their work with Alzheimer’s patients.
 And, it’s right here in Austin.
-KXAN’s Sally Hernandez spoke about the program with Alyssa Aguirre, social work counselor and manager of the Center.
+KXAN’s Sally Hernandez spoke about the program with Alyssa Aguirre, MSW, LCSW-S, clinical social worker and manager of the Comprehensive Memory Center.

 Tell us about the Innovators in Aging Award?